-while reducing the perturbing effect of capillarity.
-The consecutive reduction of the Reynolds number would prevent recirculation, thus allowing the experimental separation between the effects of recirculation and bars instability.
+The use of a fluid more viscous than water in experiments would allow one to reach very low Froude numbers, while reducing the perturbing effect of capillarity.
+The consecutive reduction of the Reynolds number would prevent recirculation, thus allowing the experimental separation between the effects of recirculation and bar instability.

 The relaxation of the rigid banks hypothesis requires the development of bank erosion models, able to take avalanches into account.
-Such an improvement, associated with numerical simulation, would allow to test the laminar Shallow-water theory against experiments in conditions closer to natural rivers.
+Such an improvement, associated with numerical simulation, would allow one to test the laminar shallowwater theory against experiments in conditions closer to natural rivers.